House of Commons photo

 Science and research should have a permanent place where issues that are important to the research community, Canadians and the future of the country can be studied.
 There should be a place where scientists, researchers and parliamentarians can come to know one another; where parliamentarians can get a better understanding of science and research; where parliamentarians can learn about Canada's research strengths in such areas as artificial intelligence and deep learning, immunotherapy, nanotech, next generation genomics, personalized medicine, quantum computing and science; where parliamentarians can learn about what is needed to make improvements with real benefits for Canadians.
 It is time for scientists, researchers and students to be given the key to the people's House.

 Imagine if the science and research committee had existed at the start of the pandemic.
-Parliamentarians could have heard directly from the chief science advisor and departmental chief scientists, or whomever else parliamentarians thought they needed to hear from.
+Parliamentarians could have heard directly from the chief science adviser and departmental chief scientists, or whomever else parliamentarians thought they needed to hear from.
 They could have heard the best scientific evidence on the virus, the pandemic, protective measures and what was needed to mobilize the scientific and research community.
 After all, science is our best way through and out of the pandemic.

 I should mention that we are all very grateful for the tireless work of government scientists, academic researchers and all those who provided scientific advice to all levels of government.